How to manage Access/Contact visits in your family

 You can access the full regulations here and updates to legislation can be found here as changes are announced.
 If you are worried about travelling for access under the current restrictions then you might want to save this information to your phone or print out the regulations to have with you in case you meet a Garda checkpoint.

 - Everybody’s health and well-being are important here as Ireland responds to the pandemic in reducing the incidence of Covid19 transmission.

 - Changes are being experienced by everyone across the country and this is unprecedented.

-- These times are difficult for all; for the child who may be worried about their parents and miss seeing them and be confused about what is happening; for the parent with main care of the child as there is no break or time apart from their child without the childcare or school routine; for the parent who usually spends part of their week with their child and looks forward to this time as it may be hard to not see their child and spend time with them as they usually do and they will greatly miss the contact.
+- These times are difficult for all; for the child who may be worried about their parents and miss seeing them and be confused about what is happening; for the parent with main care of the child as there is no break or time apart from their child outside of the childcare or school routine; for the parent who usually spends part of their week with their child and looks forward to this time as it may be hard to not see their child and spend time with them as they usually do and they will greatly miss the contact.
 This is a lot of change for all of you.